 Figure 10 displays the corresponding scatterplots for the 12 economies in Asia and the Pacific.
 The same convex relationship as for the US data is evident for Australia, Japan, Korea, and, to a lesser extent, India.
 These are all cases where the correlation in Table 3 was largest for the MAOG and for which there were relatively long samples for the inflation data.
 For some of the other cases, such as New Zealand, Malaysia, and Thailand, the Phillips Curve relationships look more linear.
-Meanwhile, the results for Singapore, China, and Indonesia are more puzzling, although this could be due to a number of factors including the measure of inflation, sample period, or the behaviour of the MAOG in these cases.
+Meanwhile, the results for Singapore, China, and Indonesia are more puzzling, although this could be due to a number of factors including the measures of inflation, which may be heavily influenced by cost push factors or other large events during the particular sample periods under consideration.

 But a clear implication of Figures 9 and 10 is that it is important not to impose a specification for the Phillips Curve relationship a priori, as is done in some approaches to estimating output gaps (e.g., Kuttner, 1994).
 If the imposed relationship is incorrectly specified, then the resulting output gap estimate will be distorted and cannot be used to determine a better specification of a Phillips Curve relationship.
 The convexity of the Phillips Curve in some cases argues against a linear specification.
-Also, there is some evidence that the relationship between the output gap and inflation has changed over time, with many of the observations of stable inflation following large negative output gaps corresponding to the recent Global
+Also, there is some evidence that the relationship between the output gap and inflation has evolved over time, with many of the observations of stable inflation following large negative output gaps corresponding to the recent Global

 Financial Crisis.
-This change in the relationship could be due to an anchoring of inflation expectations (see IMF, 2013) and argues strongly against imposing a fixed Phillips Curve relationship when estimating the output gap.
+Consistent with the Lucas's (1976) famous critique that reducedform Phillips Curve relationships should change with policy regimes, this apparent breakdown in the previous pattern near the end of the sample could be due to an anchoring of inflation expectations (see IMF, 2013) and argues strongly against imposing a fixed relationship with inflation when estimating the output gap.

-Given general support for the MAOGs as measures of economic slack, especially in the sense of forecasting future economic growth, the last question considered in this paper is whether the MAOGs are related across economies.
+Given general support for the MAOGs as measures of economic slack, especially in terms of the crucial definitional sense of forecasting future economic growth, the last question considered in this paper is whether the MAOGs are related across economies.
 To answer this question, I conduct pairwise Granger Causality tests.
 Table 6 reports the results for these tests.
 At the 10% level, the output gaps appear to be related across many of the economies, with 46 rejections of no Granger Causality.
 The patterns are generally sensible, although the 10% may include some rejections of the null merely due to random sampling given that a total of 156 tests were conducted.
 However, the fact that the number of rejections holds up at 31 for the tests at the 5% level and 19 for tests at the 1% level suggests that many of rejections are simply because the null hypothesis is false.

 Notably, the Granger Causality tests using MAOGs provide more support for crosseconomy spillovers than when using output gap estimates for the AR(1) and UC-HP models or the underlying real GDP growth rate data.
-11 In terms of general patterns and focusing on the results at the 5% level, the output gaps for Singapore and Hong Kong appear to influence the largest number of other economies, while the output gaps for Hong Kong and Malaysia are influenced by the largest number of other economies.
+This result supports the MAOGs as capturing an important economic phenomenon and, given a forecast-based approach to estimating the output gap, suggests the potential usefulness of incorporating data from other economies in the region in the forecasting models for each economy.
+In terms of general patterns for cross-economy spillovers and focusing on the results at the 5% level, the output gaps for Singapore and Hong Kong appear to Granger-cause the largest number of other economies, while the output gaps for Hong Kong and Malaysia are Granger-caused by the largest number of other economies.